gwdg/rOCCI/README.md

 #### DSL
 In your scripts, you can use the OCCI client DSL.

-To include the DSL definitions in your script use
+To include the DSL definitions in a script use

     extend Occi::Api::Dsl

+To include the DSL definitions in a class use

+    include Occi::Api:Dsl

 To connect to an OCCI endpoint/server (e.g. running on http://localhost:3300/ )